Priority Sites & Projects

 Objective(s): Stabilize structure for future redevelopment

 Completed to-date EPA technical assistance reuse plan completed April 2023.
+Structural and environmental engineers assessment.
+Gain site control.

 Cleveland High School: 4352 Louisiana Avenue